vycoder/portfolio/src/blogs/2018/weird-javascript.md

 }
 ```

-Or by adding what we know from IIFE's and exploiting it we could come up with something like:
+Or by adding what we know from IIFEs and exploiting it, we could come up with something like:
 ```javascript
 function buildFunctions() {
   const arr = [];